ChristopherRC/www.ccadb.org/cas/incident-report.md

 6. **Involve relevant stakeholders**.
 RCA should be a collaborative effort involving engineers, operators, support teams, and other relevant stakeholders.
 This helps ensure a diverse range of perspectives and expertise is considered.

 7. **Prioritize action items**.
-The ultimate goal of RCA is to prevent future incidents.
+The ultimate goal of RCA is to prevent future incidents caused by the same failures.
 Therefore, it's important to identify and prioritize actionable recommendations that address the root causes identified.

 8. **Focus on blameless postmortems**.
 Emphasize a blameless culture when conducting postmortems.
 The focus should be on learning from the incident and improving systems, not on assigning blame or punishing individuals.